-"The pitch was unsafe for the players to play on,'' said Ireland coach Declan Kidney, who agreed with the officials' decision.
+"The pitch was unsafe for the players to play on,'' Kidney said.
 "It was quite dangerous.''

-Christine Connolly, speaking on behalf of the Six Nations organizers, said the decision rested firmly with Pearson.
+Six Nations spokeswoman Christine Connolly said the decision rested firmly with Pearson.

 "The referee came to look at the game last night, the field was covered, and he thought that it was possible to play,'' Connolly said.
 "He looked at the field again at 1900 and deemed that the field was playable.
 Unfortunately, in the ensuing two hours he thought that the field was worsened, that it was frozen in several areas and was dangerous and unplayable.''

 Kidney expected the match to be played during one of the two weekend breaks in the tournament, either next Saturday or March 3.

 Connolly confirmed this would be the case, with a decision possibly as soon as Monday.

 Huge jeers rang out at the sold-out Stade de France as the players failed to take to the field, with a marching band in the middle ready to play the national anthems.

 The stadium announcer was drowned out by the booing when he informed the crowd the match referee called off the game.